hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 I always love the creative things you come up with.

 [21:18:21](#77DOfHetl454aRC8o7uwlp0u4xIib00Ro1UlNgBv8VU) <toomasv>:
-Ì†ΩÌ∏Ñ  Thanks!
+üòÑ  Thanks!
 Code is below. `transparent` is any func from above.
 For some reason switching off anti-aliasing seems sometimes not to work and there are still half-tones.
 I added a step to eliminate these but this makes font fatter.
 The version above was made without this step.
 ```
 xmas: make font! [size: 32 style: 'bold]
 ximg: draw 360x70 [